azuredevcollege/SAP/sap-oauth-saml-flow/SAPNetWeaverConfiguration/README.md

 ## Federation between SAP and Azure Active Directory

-In order to be able to connect SAP and Azure AD, there needs to be a federation configured.<br>
+In order to be able to connect SAP and Azure AD, there needs to be a federation configured.
-In this part you will configure SAP to trust Azure AD: <br>
+In this part you will configure SAP to trust Azure AD:

 1. Redirect to the SAML 2.0 Configuration by using:
 ```/nSAML2```